University of Leicester

 At the heart of the UK, Leicester is a leading university committed to international excellence, world-changing research and high quality, inspirational teaching.

 Celebrating diversity among our staff and students; widening participation in higher education; engaging with local, national and international communities – all of these are part of what we do and who we are.

 Founded in 1921 as a memorial to the Great War, the University of Leicester has a proud history of ambitious projects that lead to amazing discoveries.

 This is where genetic fingerprinting was invented in 1984 and home of the team who found King Richard III.
-We are also home to Space@Leicester – each year, for over 60 years, we have had an instrument operating in space.
+We are also world-renowned for our space research – each year, for over 60 years, we have had an instrument operating in space.